 Youth is the future.
 But many times they are seen facing an employment problem.
-There are companies that want more qualified and experienced staff.
+Some companies want more qualified and experienced staff.
 And the youth is left in the land of unemployment.
 To help solve this problem, Ineke Kooistra came up with YoungCapital.
 YoungCapital is the European market leader in HR solutions for young talent.
-Their services focus on students, graduates, new job starters and young professionals.
+Their services focus on students, graduates, new job starters, and young professionals.

 Make money, work.
 Let’s face it.
 Young people today are materialistic.
 Nothing wrong with that, but it gives a different perspective on money and work.
 Money gives young people freedom; freedom to buy what they want.
 To do what they want.
 Maybe to do what their parents couldn’t do.
 But to make money, they have to work.
 Make money, work.
 YoungCapital helps young people to work.
 On their way to making their dreams rock hard reality.